ibnzterrell/news-timeline-annotator/README.md

 Uses Java 11 LTS - OpenJDK.

-NOTE: This is the full version with all of the language models.
+NOTE: This only includes the (full) english models.